jamdotjar/ultraterm/README.md

 *we'll see how this goes once I get the parts in*

 ## LICENSE

 This project uses the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) for all firmware, documentation, renders, and other writing.
-The hardware is lisenced under the [CERN-OHL-W v2](https://ohwr.org/cern_ohl_w_v2.txt) x
+Hardware including all Case and PCB designs, is licensed under the [CERN-OHL-W v2](https://ohwr.org/cern_ohl_w_v2.txt)
 > This project was heavily inspired by the game ULTRAKILL, created by Hakita (Arsi "Hakita" Patala).
 The ULTRATERM design, as well as some assets used in renders are derived from or inspired by ULTRAKILL.
 All rights to ULTRAKILL belong to Hakita and New Blood Interactive.
 This project is not affiliated with or endorsed by Hakita or New Blood.
 ( [ULTRAKILL is a banger game, you should totally get it, it's like 20 bucks ](http://devilmayquake.com))

+This project was made for [*highway*](https://highway.hackclub.com)